 Given its location on the way out of town down the Amstel River, Weesper was surprisingly bustling on the Friday night I was there.
 It was more surprising still considering how huge it is.
 Presumably the after-work crowd from the Amstel business park are Weesper’s core clientele, but it’s worth a visit for the meat alone.
 I particularly enjoyed their beef short rib: unlike others I’ve had that’ve been all bone and marinade, this one was seriously meaty.
 It came with a tangy chimichuri sauce and a few roasted veggies.
 Other sides had to be ordered separately, so we went with a green-bean and almond salad (also good) and a simple bowl of chips and mayo.
 According to the menu (which also includes steak, burgers and pork chops), they chargrill their meat – which certainly showed through in the flavour of the beef short ribs.
 Read my full review here.

-Le Due Sicilie is not in fact on the Wibautstraat nor the Weesperzijde, but it’s so very close and I loved it so much that I decided to give them an honourable mention here anyway.
+Le Due Sicilie is not quite between the Wibautstraat and the Weesperzijde, but it’s so very close and I loved it so much that I decided to give them an honourable mention here anyway.
 Not least because it’s a Sicilian restaurant with all the warmth and sunshine in their food and in their manner that you’d expect.
 So far, I’ve tried the pulpo, the swordfish and the ziti pasta – all of which were spectacular, especially when washed down with a well-rounded glass of Nero d’Avola.
 I can’t wait to go back to Le Due Sicilie for more; read my full review here.

 On your travels and want to use this article offline with GPS-guided navigation?
 Download the travel guide app via GPSmyCity!